BETHANY EDEN JACOBSON

 "Ode To A Cemetery" was published in November 2024 by Hirmer Verlag with text by poet Cole Swensen.

+Throughout four seasons, Jacobson’s book captures the spirit of this verdant, history-drenched pastoral cemetery.
 Available at select bookstores including, Rizzoli and the Museum of Modern Art.
 See below to purchase a signed copy.